bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling.rst

 Reference View
 --------------

-The Reference view shows the references between the various Axon.ivy project artifacts.
+The Reference view shows the references between the various Axon Ivy project artifacts.
 A reference of an artifact is everything which is used/called from the artifact (e.g. call to a callable process or User Dialog) or which is embedded in the artifact (e.g. embedded sub element